(published March 2015, updated December 2022)

 Two separate civil parishes of the same name can also occur within the one county for example the case of Palmerstown (sometimes shown as Palmerston) in Co.
 Dublin, the first Palmerstown civil parish is located to the west of the city in Newcastle barony and close to the river Liffey, the other to the north west of the city in the barony of Bathrothery and near Ashbourne in Co.
 Meath.
-There are also two separate civil parish in Co.
+There are also two separate civil parishes in Co.
 Dublin named Clogher, both to the north of the city.
-In several case there can be more than two civil parishes in the same county – e.g. three Civil parishes named Philipstown in Co.
-Louth or the three Kilmurray civil parishes in Co.
+There can be more than two civil parishes with the same name in the same county – e.g. three Civil parishes named Philipstown in Co.
+Louth, two seperate parishes named Inch in County Wexford, the three Kilmurray civil parishes in Co.
 Clare.
 To help distinguish between these duplicates parish names, the Barony is often added – e.g. Kilmurry (Bunratty), or Cloghran (Castleknock).
 (See examples in table 2 below)

 One example of a detached portion with a greater separation distance is the civil parish of Fenagh in Co.
 Carlow where the bulk of the parish is located close to the town of Myshall with a detached portion located about 15 km to the north with a number a civil parishes between.
 The detached portion includes the western part of the town of Tullow. see part of Feneagh adjacent to Tullow and the section south west of Myshall

 Civil parishes can extend into two or more adjacent Baronies e.g. the St. Margaret’s civil parish North East of Wexford town, is mainly in Shelmaliere East barony, but also includes a single townland in the neighbouring Barony of Ballaghkeen,